Road transport

 Road transport - Diesel key drivers

-Diesel demand from the transport sector is anticipated to increase marginally over coming years before plateauing and reversing by 2030
+Diesel demand from the transport sector is anticipated to increase marginally over the coming years before plateauing and reversing by the early 2030s

-The initial pace of decline is expected to be slow compared to gasoline, but begins to gather pace from 2035 onwards, with global consumption falling by over 1 million bpd to just under 19 million bpd by 2040.
+The initial pace of decline is expected to be slow compared to gasoline, but begins to gather pace from 2035 onwards, with global consumption falling by 0.9 million bpd to 19.6 million bpd by 2040.

-As the use of other fuels by commercial vehicles increases, diesel demand is expected to stagnate before declines begin to gather pace from 2035.
+As the use of other fuels by commercial vehicles increases, diesel is expected to stagnate before declines begin to gather pace from 2035

 Shaded section indicates timing of COVID-19 pandemic